nimbis/django-dbbackup/README.txt

 DBBACKUP_GPG_RECIPIENT (optional)
     The name of the key that is used for encryption.
 This setting is only used when making backup with the --encrypt opton.

+DBBACKUP_MEDIA_PATH (optional)
+    The path that will be backed up by the 'backup_media' command.

 ============